rlfuller/30-days-javascript/README.md

 ### Day 9 - Dev tools - February 26
 Some different methods for the console to make life a little easier.

+### Day 10 - Holding Shift key to select multiple items - February 28
+For this exercise, we were given a list of checkboxes and then asked to come up with a solution where if the user clicked and held down the shift key, then clicked again, all the checkboxes inbetween would be checked.
+I came up with a solution before watching the official answer and of course, my solution was a lot longer.
+My solution was to use two event listeners, one for `mousedown` and one for `mouseup` and check to see if the shift key was pressed.
+Then get the index of each element that was clicked.
+On the `nouseup`, then loop through array of checkboxes only for those indicies and check all items.

+What I learned from watching Wes Bos\` solution is that you don't need two event listeners for the shift key, as the event has a built in boolean property `event.shiftKey` which indicates if the shift key was pressed or not while clicking.